0x4c37373230/PistonFuckery/README.md

 # PistonFuckery
 A MCBE dll mod (mainly for testing) which modifies some piston functions.
 The current version modifies `PistonBlockActor::_checkAttachedBlocks` to return true.
 The results are the same as in [this](https://www.youtube.com/watch?v=11b7JH2Pw0c) video.
-It also adds logging for piston updates (just retraction and updates for now; (`PistonBlockActor::isExtending` and `PistonBlockActor:isRetracting`) and a way to get the piston type (a recreation of `PistonBlockActor::getCorrectArmBlock`).
+It also adds logging for piston updates (extension, retraction and updates; (`PistonBlockActor::isExtending` and `PistonBlock::canSurvive`, `PistonBlockActor:isRetracting` and `PistonBlockActor::isExtended`) and a way to get the piston type (a recreation of `PistonBlockActor::getCorrectArmBlock`).
 Credits to Pixel for (you could say) discovering this and to [Player] for the BDS mod solution template

 ## Usage
 Download the latest release on the releases section.
 The zip file will contain 2 dlls (p_utilities and MCMODDLL) and file named config.cfg.
 Move all the files to the main BDS folder and inject MCMODDLL with the steps below